What providers and commissioners of healthcare services can do to prepare for 1 January 2021.

 Recognition of professional qualifications

 EEA and Swiss health and care professionals who are registered and practising before 1 January 2021 will continue to be able to do so from 1 January 2021.

 For any professional registration queries, please contact the relevant professional regulator.

-Successful bids for EU programme funding until the end of 2020 will receive their full financial allocation for the lifetime of the project.
+Successful bids for EU funding from the Third Health Programme made before 31 December 2020 will receive their full financial allocation for the lifetime of the project or joint action.

 Help and contacts